quantscious/finmlkit/README.md

 - [ ] Imbalance bars
 - [ ] Run bars

 ## Features
 Everything that processes bars data (candlestick/OHLCV, directional features, or footprints) and calculates derived values from it is considered a feature.
 This includes moving averages, RSI, MACD, etc. Here we are focusing on more unconventional indicators that are not commonly found in other libraries and builds on our advanced data structures like footprints, for example, **volume profile features**.
 Features are the building blocks of trading strategies and are used to generate signals for buying or selling assets.

+**FeatureKit Framework:**
+- [x] Dual-backend architecture (pandas for development and prototyping ideas, Numba for production)
+- [x] SISO, MISO, SIMO, MIMO transform patterns for flexible feature engineering
+- [x] Compose class for sequential transform chaining
+- [x] Mathematical operations and function composition with Feature wrapper class
+- [x] FeatureKit for batch feature computation with performance profiling

+**Implemented Features:**
 - [x] Adjusted Exponential Moving Average
 - [x] Standard Volatility Estimators
 - [x] Volume Profile Indicators: Commitment of Traders (COT), Buy/Sell Imbalance price levels, High Volume Nodes (HVN), Low Volume Nodes (LVN), Point of Control (POC)
-- [x] Cusum Monitoring structural break feature _(Chu-Stinchcombe-White CUSUM Test on Levels based on  Homm and Breitung (2011)_
+- [x] Cusum Monitoring structural break feature _(Chu-Stinchcombe-White CUSUM Test on Levels based on Homm and Breitung (2011))_
+- [x] And many more...
+Consult the [documentation](https://finmlkit.readthedocs.io/en/latest/api/finmlkit.feature.transforms.html#module-finmlkit.feature.transforms) for a complete list of implemented transform examples.
+Feel free to **build your own features** to your specific needs, the **framework design is given**.

 ## Labels
 Labels are the target values that we want to predict in a supervised learning problem.
 Currently, Triple Barrier Method is implemented with meta-label support, which is an advanced approach in financial machine learning.